“It’s great to be able to make the difference between a 21st-century job and developers who are underemployed.”

-Tunga is the link between IT talent in Africa and the demand for software developers elsewhere in the world.
-To be able to guarantee the quality of the products and clear communication, our clients always have a contact person in the Netherlands.
+Tunga is the link between IT talent in Africa and the demand for software developers worldwide.
+To guarantee the quality of the products and clear communication, our clients always have a contact person in the Netherlands.
 But the projects are coordinated from Uganda.
-Since january this year Reinier van Scherpenzeel (32) is based in Kampala as our new Operations Director.
+Since January this year, Reinier van Scherpenzeel (32) has been our new Operations Director in Kampala.

 A thousand jobs